 The Commercial 2450 is loaded with high-end tech features, not to mention a 22″ HD touchscreen display, so if you’re looking to get your stream on, the 2450 may be the smarter choice.

-The F85 can’t compete with the 2450’s console, but with more impressive performance specs across the board and a longer warranty, this treadmill would make more sense for folks who are more focused on performance than anything else.
+The F85 comes with a smaller console, but with more impressive performance specs across the board and a longer warranty, this treadmill would make more sense for folks who are more focused on performance than anything else.

 If you still aren’t sure, don’t worry – I got your back.